NetAngel357/IP-Tracker/README.md

 # IP-Tracker
+its all in Batch File code
 i made it into a exe so people dont steel code all you have to do is put in a ip it will make a text file of all passed ips enjoy!